KarenJoo/social-media-client/README.md

 The project incorporates the following configurations:
 The project incorporates the following configurations:

-- Prettier is installed and configured to run on commit > to ensure consistent code formatting.
+- Prettier is installed and configured to run on commit > to ensure consistent code formatting
-- ESLint is installed and configured to run on commit > to catch potential issues early.
+- ESLint is installed and configured to run on commit > to catch potential issues early
-- The default branch is protected to maintain code stability.
+- Babel is installed and configured for JavaScript
-- Babel is configured for JavaScript transpilation.
+- Jest is installed and configured for unit testing
-- Jest is installed and configured for unit testing.
+- Cypress is installed and configured for end-to-end testing
-- Cypress is installed and configured for end-to-end testing.
+- Husky is installed and configured to run pre-commit hooks
-- Husky is used to run pre-commit hooks and formatting checks.
+- The default branch (master) is protected to maintain code stability

 ## Workflow Status Badges